raharrison/ryanharrison.co.uk/_posts/2015-11-26-open-cygwin-here-shortcut.md

 `chere -i -t mintty`

 This will add a new entry to open up a mintty (bash) shell at the current directory.
-There are also options to specifiy the shell to open (`-s zsh` etc) and the text in the shortcut (`-e "Custom text"` etc).
+There are also options to specify the shell to open (`-s zsh` etc) and the text in the shortcut (`-e "Custom text"` etc).
 If completed successfully, you should see a new 'Bash Prompt Here' context menu entry:

 ![Bash Prompt Here Entry](/images/2015/bash_prompt_here.png){: .center-image}